Skip to main content

 Similarly, estrogen’s role in supporting neuronal health and combating oxidative stress suggests that its decline could be a contributing factor to neurodegenerative risk in women.
 The timing of hormone therapy appears to be a critical variable.
 The “critical window” hypothesis suggests that initiating estrogen therapy near the time of menopause may confer a neuroprotective benefit, potentially reducing the long-term risk of dementia.

 However, initiating therapy many years after menopause may not have the same protective effect and, in some cases, could be detrimental.
-This underscores the complexity of and the need for a nuanced, individualized approach grounded in a deep understanding of neuroendocrine science.
+This underscores the complexity of hormonal interventions and the need for a nuanced, individualized approach grounded in a deep understanding of neuroendocrine science.

 1. Amyloid-Beta Clearance ∞ Testosterone has been shown in some studies to modulate the enzymes responsible for the production and clearance of amyloid-beta peptides.